local-npm/local-npm/README.md

 CouchDB has a changes feed, so `local-npm` just listens to the `skimdb` changes to know when it needs to refresh an outdated module.
 Changes should replicate within a few seconds of being published.
 (You can watch this happen in realtime by reading the logs, which is kind of fun!
 An update comes in whenever someone publishes a module.)

 Note that new tarballs aren't downloaded until you explicitly `npm install` them, though.
 So e.g. if you install `v1.0.0` of a package, then `v1.0.1` is published, and your range says `^1.0.0`, then the next `npm install` will fail unless you're online and can fetch the new tarball.

+Testing
+---

+    ./test.sh

+(Note: do not try to do `npm test`.
+You have to run the bash script due to how we play around with the `.npmrc` file during testing.